Cezerin2/cezerin2.github.io/docs/deploy-on-web-lets-encrypt.md

 ## Setup Let's Encrypt SSL Certificate

-By default we don't have SSL certifacate for our web site on cezerin.
+By default we don't have SSL certificate for our web site on cezerin.

 Let's install free auto-updated Let's Encrypt SSL Certificate.